 The Bureau of Customs (BOC) of the Philippines has a system of recording intellectual property rights which enables the BOC Intellectual Property Unit to alert intellectual property owners or their representatives if there are suspected shipments of counterfeit goods.
 The BOC may block the entry of counterfeit goods once their counterfeit nature is confirmed.

-Aumento & Ponce can assist clients in registering their intellectual property rights with the BOC .
+Aumento IP Law Firm can assist clients in registering their intellectual property rights with the BOC .
 The firm can receive alerts on suspected shipments on behalf of clients and can assist in the actual physical inspection of these goods.

 Registration with the BOC is an economical way of protecting one’s intellectual property rights in the Philippines.
 Its effectiveness is increased if an owner is assisted by counsels or local representatives who are able to work closely with officers of the BOC, particularly with its Intellectual Property Unit.